CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 ### 2 4 Incorrect administration of access and access rights

 Access rights to an IT system and access rights to stored data and IT applications may only be granted to the extent necessary for the tasks to be performed.
-This also applies to the permissions granted to users and groups managed through a directory service.
+The same applies to the permissions granted to users and groups managed by a directory service.
 If these rights are administered incorrectly, this will lead to malfunctions if necessary rights have not been assigned.
 On the other hand, there may be security vulnerabilities if more than necessary rights are granted.
 If the access rights in the directory service are assigned incorrectly or inconsistently, the security of the entire system is considerably jeopardized.
 A particularly critical point is also the administration rights.
 If these rights are assigned incorrectly, the entire administration concept can be called into question or even the administration of the directory system itself may be blocked.

 ### 2 5 Incorrect configuration of access to directory services

 In many usage scenarios, other applications, such as Internet or intranet applications, must access the directory service.
-A misconfiguration can result in incorrect access to access rights or unauthorized access to the directory service, or the transmission of data for authentication in plain text, thus allowing unencrypted information to be spied out.
+A misconfiguration can lead to incorrect access to access rights or unauthorized access to the directory service, or to the fact that data for authentication can be transmitted in plain text and thus unencrypted information can be spied out.

 ### 2 6 Directory Services Failure and Encryption Failure

 Technical failures due to hardware or software problems may cause directory services or parts thereof to fail.
 As a result, the data held in the directory are temporarily inaccessible.
 In extreme cases, data can be lost.
 This can hinder business processes and internal work processes.
 If functional copies of the failed system parts are available, access is still possible, but depending on the selected network topology, this may only be limited.

 ### 2 7 Compromise of directory services due to unauthorized access
-If an attacker has succeeded in successfully bypassing a necessary authentication against the directory service, he can generally access a variety of data for which he should not be authorized.
+If an attacker has managed to successfully bypass a necessary authentication against the directory service, he can generally access a variety of data for which he should not be authorized.
 Thus, the entire directory service can be compromised.
 In addition, unauthorized persons could gain access to network resources or services through extended permissions.
 This can lead to an attacker bypassing all directory service defenses.
 This could affect or even destroy the affected system.
 The security of a directory service can also be compromised if anonymous users are allowed.
 By not checking their identity, anonymous users can first direct arbitrary queries to the directory service, through which they obtain at least partial information about its structure and content.
-In addition, if anonymous access is allowed, DoS attacks on the directory service are easier to implement because attackers have more accessibility that is difficult to control.
+In addition, when anonymous access is allowed, DoS attacks on the directory service are easier to implement because attackers have more accessibility that is difficult to control.

 3 requirements
 ---------------

 The following are specific requirements for the General Directory Service area.
 Basically, the IT operation is responsible for meeting the requirements.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority: